-- 1. Private businesses are involved in space schools in two ways.
-Write them down. - 2.
-Studio schools are distinguished from other schools in many ways.
-Write down two of them. - 3.
-Write down a sentence which shows the age of students who attend studio schools. - 4.
-Studio schools seek to encourage young people to undertake a less conventional form of secondary education in many ways.
-Write down two of them. - 5.
-Lessons are a mixture of many activities.
-Write down two of them. - 6.
-Projects are supervised by two groups of people.
-Write down two of them. - 7.
-Scientists and engineers are brought in as guest lecturers.
-Write down the purpose for that. - 1.
-Quote the sentence which indicates that various skills and qualifications are required in Studio Schools. - 2.
+1. Private businesses are involved in space schools in two ways.
+Write them down.

+2. Studio schools are distinguished from other schools in many ways.
+Write down two of them.

+3. Write down a sentence which shows the age of students who attend studio schools.

+4. Studio schools seek to encourage young people to undertake a less conventional form of secondary education in many ways.
+Write down two of them.

+5. Lessons are a mixture of many activities.
+Write down two of them.

+6. Projects are supervised by two groups of people.
+Write down two of them.

+7. Scientists and engineers are brought in as guest lecturers.
+Write down the purpose for that.

+- 1. The writer says "studio schools are pioneering schools".
+Is he justified?
+Explain your answer. - 2.
+Quote the sentence which indicates that various skills and qualifications are required in Studio Schools. - 3.
 Space Schools teach their students special subjects related to space.
-Mention two examples of such subjects. - 3.
-According to the text, leading companies, prominent scientists and engineers play vital role in space schools.
-Write down their role?
+Mention two examples of such subjects.

-- 4. According to the text, why it is important that students get high grades in subjects like Math, Science and other technology subjects? - 5.
-Find a word in the text which means " the study of the chemical structure of the stars and the forces that influence them'.
+- 4. According to the text, leading companies, prominent scientists and engineers play vital role in space schools.
+Write down their role? - 5.
+A spoken person for the school says that the students in Space Schools don't have to become astronauts.
+How does he justify this? - 6.
+According to the text, why it is important that students get high grades in subjects like Math, Science and other technology subjects? - 7.
+Find a word in the text which means " the study of the chemical structure of the stars and the forces that influence them'. - 8.
+Who supports studio schools? - 9.
+How old are the students who attend the Studio schools? - 10.
+How are the following groups of people involved in Space schools?A: Leading companies in space and technology industries.B: Prominent scientists and engineers.

-- 1- The writer states that Studio Schools encourage young people to undertake less conventional form of secondary education.
-Suggest three methods to help making education less conventional. - 2- Many schools receive funding as well as support from private businesses for special educational purposes.
+1- The writer states that Studio Schools encourage young people to undertake less conventional form of secondary education.
+Suggest three methods to help making education less conventional.

+2- Many schools receive funding as well as support from private businesses for special educational purposes.
 Think of this statement and in two sentences write down your point of view.